 After transit, pedestrian travel (“Walk”) is the second most studied object of justice.
 Pedestrians represent a unique convergence of “what” and “who,” utilizing their own bodies for mobility.
 Papers focusing primarily on walking often use walkability scores to assess neighbourhood quality (Evans, 2015), mobility by different demographics (H. Kim et al., 2016; Towne et al., 2016), or urban peripheral regions (Blecic et al., 2021).
 Some use walkability to gauge public health and urban vitality (McCormack et al., 2012; Sung & Lee, 2015).
 Papers with a pedestrian focus also often see walking as a bridge to connect multiple modes: they discuss ‘walkability’ as part of active transportation, which focuses on both walking, bicycle and/or transit.
 Concepts discussed include how active transport contributes to children’s physical activity levels (Mammen et al., 2014), walkability as an alternative to car predominance (Bertrand et al., 2008) or tension that exists between modes, creating unsafe conditions for walking (Ferenchak & Marshall, 2019; Siu, 2019).

 The third most studied mode in the reviewed literature is “Car”.
 Unlike transit and walking, these studies rarely feature car as the mode of primary focus.
 Car is often assessed against transit and active modes (e.g., low traffic neighbourhoods Aldred et al., 2021) or in areas with inadequate transit service (Aljoufie, 2016; Kimmel et al., 2018).
 Under our appraisal, transit and walk modes are of most interest because they represent a reckoning with automobility’s legacy and ongoing demands for space, public subsidies and government supports that underestimate their true cost (Gössling et al., 2019; Timperley, 2021).
 Upon the rise of the automobile, pedestrian spaces were distinguished, non-car modes came to be seen as a hindrance to full automobility, and transit seen as a social service.
 We ascertain that for these reasons, “Car” is often compared against non-car modes and never put forward as the only mode that should be expanded.
-Furthermore, some papers reflect on “Other” forms of mobility (Figure 1), including wheelchair accessible taxi and/or paratransit services (Marquez et al., 2019; Wilkinson-Meyers et al., 2015), travel on waterways (Cao & Stanley, 2017; Parry et al., 2018; Vadrevu & Kanjilal, 2016), motorcycle or other micro-mobility (Berry et al., 2016; Schmitz et al., 2019; Tiwari & Phillip, 2021), or emergency vehicles (Patel et al., 2007; Pedigo & Odoi, 2010).
+Furthermore, some papers reflect on “Other” forms of mobility (Figure 1), including wheelchair-accessible taxi and/or paratransit services (Marquez et al., 2019; Wilkinson-Meyers et al., 2015), travel on waterways (Cao & Stanley, 2017; Parry et al., 2018; Vadrevu & Kanjilal, 2016), motorcycle or other micro-mobility (Berry et al., 2016; Schmitz et al., 2019; Tiwari & Phillip, 2021), or emergency vehicles (Patel et al., 2007; Pedigo & Odoi, 2010).

 Papers that pay no particular attention to any mode are “Unspecified”: as examples, a focus on road infrastructure or road network distances (Mishra et al., 2014; Wismadi et al., 2014), travel needs generally (Benevenuto & Caulfield, 2020; Titheridge et al., 2008), realized travel (Abasolo et al., 2001), or externalities of realized travel (Iungman et al., 2021).